quicwg/base-drafts/draft-ietf-quic-qpack.md

 An encoder MAY insert any entry in the dynamic table it chooses; it is not limited to field lines it is compressing.

-QPACK preserves the ordering of field lines within each field list.
+QPACK preserves the ordering of field lines within each field section.
 An encoder MUST emit field representations in the order they appear in the input field list.